Skip navigation

 You may need to fast (not eat or drink) for several hours before your procedure.
 Your provider will let you know how long you need to avoid food and drink.

-You should also arrange to have someone drive you home.
-If you've been given a sedative, you may be drowsy for a few hours after your procedure.
+• If you’ve been given a sedative, you may be drowsy for a few hours after your procedure and should arrange to have someone take you home.

 Are there any risks to the test?

 There is very little risk to having a bronchoscopy or a BAL.
-The procedures may give you a sore throat for a few days.
-Serious complications are rare, but they may include bleeding in the airways, infection, or a collapsed part of a lung.
+Serious complications are rare, but they may include bleeding in the airways, infection, or a pneumothorax (collapse of part of your lung).

 What do the results mean?

-If your bronchoscopy results were not normal, it may mean you have a lung disorder such as:
+If your bronchoscopy results were not normal, it may be a sign of lung disorder such as:

 • A blockage, growth, or tumor in the airways